 Depends on the previous step the groups have to be visible here.
 Every group has an input text field by default reserved for a team name placed in that group.
 When the user has entered a team name and press the Enter button, the input is going to switch to a label and another text field will be shown below if the group hasn’t reached the maximum number of participants.
 The user can modify an already given name by clicking on it twice and the label transforms to an editable field.
 Necessary to check there should be no duplication among the team names.
+Also need to check during the validation phase that every group has fulfilled.